iliapopov17/iliapopov17.github.io/_portfolio/portfolio-3.md

 ### FASTQ Filtering
 - Filter FASTQ files based on GC content, sequence length, and quality score.
 - Specify custom ranges for GC content and sequence length.
-- Set a minimum quality score threshold for sequences.
+- Set a minimum quality score threshold for sequences.<br>

 ### FASTA File Manipulation
 - Convert multiline FASTA files to one-line format.
-- Shift the start position of one-line FASTA sequences by a specified amount.
+- Shift the start position of one-line FASTA sequences by a specified amount.<br>

 ### BLAST Output Parsing
 - Extract the top hit for each query from BLAST output files.
-- Results are sorted alphabetically for easy analysis.
+- Results are sorted alphabetically for easy analysis.<br>

 ### DNA, RNA & amino acid classes
 - Calculates GC content in DNA and RNA sequences
 - Prints complement sequence for DNA